-Henshaws is one of the oldest charities in the UK and in 2012 we celebrated our 175th anniversary - find out about our history and how it all started.
+Henshaws is one of the oldest charities in the UK and, in 2022, we celebrated our 185th anniversary.
+During our 180th year in 2017 we had a special exhibition space in Manchester’s Central Library – find out about our history and how it all started.

 Now approaching almost 200 years old, Henshaws is still growing today!
-We employ over 300 members of staff and 232 volunteers who support individuals, families and their carers who are living with sight loss as well as a range of other disabilities.
+We employ around 360 members of staff and 232 volunteers who support individuals, families and their carers who are living with sight loss as well as a range of other disabilities.

 We have an archive of Henshaws Annual Reviews from across our 180-year history – if you are interested in reading any of these, contact [email protected] or call us (please be aware requests can take a few weeks to be responded to).